getnara/unstruct/README.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the LICENSE.md file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.